jouellnyc/UART/esp32_rs485/README.md

 ###  RS-485 Pins from  Module 1 to  Module 2

-(On the side with he Terminal Block:)
+(On the side with the Terminal Block:)

 | RS-485 Module | ESP32          |
 |------------------------|----------------|